-- a) All pipe furnished shall be subject to inspection on arrival at the job site by the PSAA.
+- 4. Manufacturer's Certification - a) All pipe furnished shall be accompanied by the manufacturer's certificate of test showing conformity with the stated Specifications.
+Each certificate shall identify a specific lot number, quantity of pipe, and show actual test results for the lot furnished.
+These certificates shall be submitted to the PSAA and must be pre-approved prior to the start of construction. - 5.
+Materials Inspection - a) All pipe furnished shall be subject to inspection on arrival at the job site by the PSAA.
 The purpose of the inspection shall be to cull and reject pipe or fittings that, independent of physical tests specified under the standard specifications designated herein, fail to conform to the requirements of these Standards. - b) The Contractor shall notify the PSAA sufficiently in advance so that an Inspector can be on the job site during the unloading of materials.
-A minimum notice of 24 hours is required for such unloading and inspection. - c) Rejected pipe shall be plainly marked by the Inspector and immediately removed from the site of the work by the Contractor without cost to the City. - d) Pipe shall be subject to rejection on account of any of the following: - (1) Variation in any dimension exceeding the permissible variations given in the material specifications. - (2) Blistered, fractured, creased, or cracked pipe or fittings. - (3) Variation of more than one-sixteenths inch ($\frac{1}{16}$ ") per lineal foot in alignment of pipe intended to be straight. - (4) Insecure attachment of fittings. - (5) Unpigmented or non-uniformly pigmented pipe. - (6) Defects that indicate imperfect proportioning, mixing, or molding. - (7) Surface defects indicating honeycombed or open texture. - (8) Damaged ends where, in the judgment of the PSAA, such damage would prevent making a satisfactory joint.
+A minimum notice of 24 hours is required for such unloading and inspection. - c) Rejected pipe shall be plainly marked by the Inspector and immediately removed from the site of the work by the Contractor without cost to the City. - d) Pipe shall be subject to rejection on account of any of the following: - (1) Variation in any dimension exceeding the permissible variations given in the material specifications. - (2) Blistered, fractured, creased, or cracked pipe or fittings. - (3) Variation of more than one-sixteenths inch $(1/{16}")$ per lineal foot in alignment of pipe intended to be straight. - (4) Insecure attachment of fittings. - (5) Unpigmented or non-uniformly pigmented pipe. - (6) Defects that indicate imperfect proportioning, mixing, or molding. - (7) Surface defects indicating honeycombed or open texture. - (8) Damaged ends where, in the judgment of the PSAA, such damage would prevent making a satisfactory joint.

-6. Storm Sewer Service Leads and Fittings

-- a) Storm sewer pipes and fittings for building storm sewers shall meet the requirements of the State of Michigan Plumbing Code as adopted per City Code, Title VIII (Building Regulations), Chapter 100 (Construction Code).
+- 6. Storm Sewer Service Leads and Fittings - a) Storm sewer pipes and fittings for building storm sewers shall meet the requirements of the State of Michigan Plumbing Code as adopted per City Code, Title VIII (Building Regulations), Chapter 100 (Construction Code).
 Materials for any portion of a storm sewer lead in the public right-of-way may be required to conform to standards per this Article for public storm pipes at the discretion of the PSAA. - b) Whenever adapters are required to properly connect the building storm sewer pipe with storm sewer main pipe of another material or manufacturer, the adapters shall be manufactured for that specific purpose and nominal inside diameter of same shall be the same size as the nominal diameter of pipe connected thereto.
 Such adaptors shall be provided with a stainless-steel shear ring or equivalent device approved by the Engineer to ensure pipe alignment is positively maintained. - c) Such adapters shall also be furnished and used as required by the manufacturer and shall conform to the State of Michigan Plumbing Code.